neednotapply/paste-search-matrix-bot/README.md

-# Paste Search Discord Bot
+# Paste Search Matrix Bot

-A Discord bot that allows users to search for terms on Pastebin.com, providing a quick and easy way to gather data from public pastes.
+A Matrix bot that allows users to search for terms on Pastebin.com, providing a quick and easy way to gather data from public pastes.

 ```
  __________                  __             __     ________             .___